dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1665: Create equitable systems for everyone’s opportunity.
+### T1665: A just society ensures equal opportunities for all.

 |Support|
 |---|